Log in

 Ask about our Church' Doors Open Day', when we also offer a very interesting tour of the graveyard with fascinating insights into the lives of past church members and locals, not to mention the intriguing ways of engraving and decorating gravestones.

-Here are just a few of the interesting 'stories from the stones' to whet your appetite!:
+Here are just a few of the fascinating 'stories from the stones' to whet your appetite!:

-• Records show that between 1875 and 1905, there were an average of over 50 burials a week, even though the population of the village was below 4000.
+• Records show that between 1875 and 1905, there were an average of over 50 burials a week, even though the village population was below 4000.

 East Kilbride Old Parish Church